menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Georgetown is generally considered to be a blue-collar town.
-35.15% of the Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Georgetown, you'll notice that it is more blue-collar than most other communities in America.
+35.15% of Georgetown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Georgetown is a village of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Georgetown who work in healthcare (13.67%), management occupations (11.45%), and teaching (8.69%).

 Of important note, Georgetown is also a village of artists.
 Georgetown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Georgetown’s character.